About us

 I am a dreamer, visionary and a culinary alchemist.
 A classically trained chef and herbalist, I was raised in the LA farm-to-table movement at the iconic Hollywood restaurant, AMMO, nurturing celebrities and other industry elite.
 After launching multiple restaurants in New York City, I decided to turn to the private kitchens of my high-profile clients for a time.
 Since returning to my roots in North Carolina, I’ve been working intimately with local herbalists, farmers, beekeepers, mycologists, foragers and other food industry philosophers.
 I strive to use my unique skillset to integrate these traditions and elevate food consciousness.
 As I spend precious kitchen time preparing for and nourishing four hungry gentlemen in my family – husband Ben and three sons, Jack and twins Hugh and Cosmo, I am retiring from The Food Fairy’s client kitchens.
 Instead, I’m applying my social media experience to help The Food Fairy® build relationships with local residents!

-Karen ~ Serving the Lake Norman Area
+Karen ~ Serving the Lake Norman and Roaring Gap Areas

 My food journey began as a small child as I often helped my mother, grandmother, and aunt with meal preparation.
 When I had a family of my own, I replaced most of the canned and processed ingredients that my mom used with fresh vegetables and homemade breads and desserts.
 I was faced with my first big challenge when my daughter, then a toddler, developed asthma and a severe case of eczema.
 The cure for her was dietary with the removal of dairy, poultry, eggs, and tomatoes, so we had to adapt our family’s favorite meals to meet her needs.
 I was amazed at the myriad of ways one can prepare tofu: burgers, lasagna, “chicken-like” nuggets, and even cheesecake all tasted great!
 When I experienced my own health challenges, I began cooking gluten-free, vegan meals, again adapting traditional recipes from various ethnic origins (although I do still cook traditional favorites the old-fashioned way).
 I recently expanded my audience beyond my front door and have joined the ranks of personal chefs who shop and cook for others.
 Being a personal chef with The Food Fairy allows me to be creative and give the gift of nourishment!